 The extension is designed to automatically protect your privacy from third-party trackers that load invisibly when you browse the web.
 It sends the ‘Do Not Track’ header with each request, and it evaluates the likelihood that you are still being tracked.
 If the algorithm deems the likelihood is too high, it automatically blocks your request from being sent to the domain.
 But the problem is that Privacy Badger is still in beta, and the algorithm’s determination is not conclusive that the domain is tracking you.

 The extension has three states.
 Red means it’s blocking the tracker.
 Yellow means that it doesn’t send cookies or referrers to the tracker.
-Green means unblocked (probably because the third-party does not appear to be tracking you).
+Green means unblocked (probably because the third party does not appear to be tracking you).
 We can click on the Privacy Badger icon in the browser’s toolbar if we wish to override the automatic blocking settings.
 Or, we can browse in peace as Privacy Badger starts finding and eating up web trackers one by one.
 By the way, Privacy Badger is a project of the Electronic Frontier Foundation.

 Unlike ‘Ghostery’ extensions (another extension similar to Privacy Badger), this extension doesn’t start blocking trackers automatically from the first run itself.
 It learns from your browsing patterns and recognizes which trackers are to be blocked or allowed.
 So, don’t be baffled when you see that it’s doing nothing initially when you browse a website just after installing it.

-LastPass: Free Password Manager
+Bitwarden – Free Password Manager

 Generally, it is not a good practice to re-use your passwords, that is, use the same password on more than one website.
 That’s the reason why I use a unique password for every online account I have.

 Moreover, I don’t use dictionary words as my passwords as they can easily be cracked.
 So what do I do to create strong passwords?
-I use the LastPass Chrome extension to generate strong passwords for my online credentials.
+I use the Bitwarden Chrome extension to generate strong passwords for my online credentials.
 Also, it has got a secure vault where all your passwords are securely stored.

 Using the Mailvelope extension, you can encrypt your emails.
-It provides an end-to-end encryption service; a secure e-mail communication based on OpenPGP Standard.
-Mailvelope allows to encrypt and decrypt emails in your favorite webmail provider.
+It provides an end-to-end encryption service; secure e-mail communication based on OpenPGP Standard.
+Mailvelope allows you to encrypt and decrypt emails in your favorite webmail provider.
 It is integrated directly into the webmail user interface and is easy to use in your regular workflow.

 It comes pre-configured for these webmail providers: